terasut-num/library-bookmarklet/README.md

-# Project I: Primo DOI Search Utility
+# Project I: Primo DOI Search Utility (Coming soon!)

 The Primo DOI Search Utility is a lightweight JavaScript tool designed to streamline the academic research process.
 It automatically extracts a Digital Object Identifier (DOI) from a webpage and initiates a Primo search using that DOI.
 This automation is especially useful for researchers needing quick access to full-text articles through the Primo discovery system.